Salt Palace

 Convention center in Salt Lake City, Utah, U.S.

 The Calvin L. Rampton Salt Palace Convention Center, more commonly known as the Salt Palace, is a convention center in Salt Lake City, Utah.
 Named after Utah's 11th governor, Calvin L. Rampton, the moniker "Salt Palace" was previously used by two other venues in the city.

 The convention center was opened in February 1996, after two years of construction.
 The building was used as the Main Media Center during the 2002 Winter Olympics and is used for regular conventions held in the city, such as FanX, RootsTech, and the Outdoor Retailers convention.

+As of 2026, the center is expected to close in 2027 for a complete demolition and replacement, estimated to take three years.